madprops/blog/docs/armtrak.md

 The laser picker appears at a % chance when destroying warps.

-There is a button on the bottom right to upload an image.

-It spawns the system's file picker.
+There is a button on the bottom right to upload an image, by spawning the system's file picker.

 It's also possible to drag and drop images on the map to upload them.